 On July 13, 2011, the Bankruptcy Court denied FPL's motion for leave to amend its answer to add a new defense.
 FPL filed an appeal of the Bankruptcy Court's July 13, 2011 decision, which was denied September 18, 2012.
 On September 28, 2011, FPL moved to withdraw the reference to Bankruptcy Court.
 The District Court denied FPL's motion to withdraw the reference on January 30, 2012.
 Trial began April 30, 2012 and testimony concluded on May 3, 2012.
 The parties submitted post-trial briefs on June 22, 2012.
 The Bankruptcy Court heard closing arguments on July 25, 2012.
 On May 6, 2014, the Bankruptcy Court issued proposed Findings of Fact and Conclusions of Law (the "Proposed Findings"), which recommend that the District Court enter judgment in favor of FPL.
 The District Court for the Southern District of New York accepted the Bankruptcy Court's recommendations over the objections filed by the ART, and entered judgment in favor of FPL on March 20, 2015.
-The ART's appeal to the Second Circuit Court of Appeals is fully briefed and pending.
+On June 15, 2016, the Second Circuit Court of Appeals affirmed the decision of the District Court in a summary order.